ngendah/learn-kubernete-setup/README.md

   - Kubernetes concepts documentation is available [here.](https://kubernetes.io/docs/concepts/overview/components/)

 - 2 VM servers installed with `Ubuntu 22.04 server` with the minimal installation.
   - one server shall be the master and the other a worker.
-You can name the master as `control` and the worker as `node01`.

 - The same user configured on the master and worker node.
   - This requirement simplifies ssh logins and command execution.